riczaman/notes-repo/docs/topics/genAI.md

 - *Generative AI Model*: This is the LLM trained on large data

-- *Agent*: Autonomous system based off the LLM that understands and generates himan like text with high answerability and groundness
+- *Agent*: Autonomous system based off the LLM that understands and generates human like text with high answerability and groundness

 - *Knowledge Base*: Agent connexts to a knowledge base which is vector based